This post was originally published on January 5, 2016.

 I was in your arms, thinking I belonged there

 As suggested by the SIDA program mentioned earlier, Sweden doesn’t just take care of themselves.
 Internet privacy is a global concern, after all.

 When WikiLeaks and Edward Snowden dropped the snoop bomb on the world, it was Swedish ISP Bahnhof (the same provider who destroyed all their customer records) that Julian Assange trusted to keep the whistleblowing documents safe.
 Assange specifically mentioned the Swedish constitution, which gives total legal protection to information providers, as a factor in his decision to host the files there.

 Also, the servers were installed in a secret underground mountain bunker.
 And if you’re going to take on the world’s governments, you might as well get yourself a sweet lair.

 The Swedish approach to privacy and freedom of speech was instrumental in getting the word out there.
-We had no idea as to the scale of the snooping we have been being subjected to until WikiLeaks showed us.
-Thanks to a brave few individuals, big governments have been rumbled.
-They have been exposed.
-And now we rightly seek to protect our privacy.
+We had no idea as to the scale of the snooping until WikiLeaks showed us.
+Thanks to a brave few individuals, big governments have been rumbled and exposed.

-So why is Sweden at the forefront of the Internet and its laws?
+Why is Sweden at the forefront of the internet and its laws?
 There’s no single reason.
 But the Kingdom has a long and proud history of free speech.
 And their torrid time next to Nazi Germany no doubt strengthened their desire to stick it to the man.
-Their early adoption of the World Wide Web meant they had created an infrastructure while most of us were still waiting for Mom to get off the phone so we could plug in the 48k.
+The early adoption of the World Wide Web meant Sweden created an infrastructure while most countries were still waiting for Mom to get off the phone so we could plug in the 48k.

-In short, Sweden has consistently been a vocal proponent of Internet privacy.
-And we mean the true Internet.
-The Internet without censorship.
-The Internet as it is meant to be.
-The Internet that was supposed to be for everyone.
+Sweden has consistently been a vocal proponent of internet privacy.
+And the true internet, to boot.
+The internet without censorship.
+The internet as it is meant to be.
+This is the internet that was supposed to be for everyone.

-Sweden, we salute you.
+Sweden, we all salute you.
 And thanks for this guy.